ezluna/hello-world/Readme_2.md

 # GoogleQuest Competition

-The intention of this project is to develop a model that will predict target values of 30 different labels for each question-answer pair.
-The question-answer subjects for training and testing were gathered from nearly 70 different StackExchange websites and can be found on the Kaggle's competition website: https://www.kaggle.com/c/google-quest-challenge/overview
+The intention of this project is to develop a model that will predict target values of 30 different question-answer labels.
+The question-answer labels and subjects for training and testing were gathered from nearly 70 different StackExchange websites and can be found on the Kaggle's competition website: https://www.kaggle.com/c/google-quest-challenge/overview

 ## Getting Started